Updated 2022 with current rack features and to emphasize the Monster Lite series.

 While Rogue does mention the above somewhere on their site, I’ll tell you the real reasons you should choose one over the others.
 Bigger isn’t always better here.

 Echo is the budget option that Rogue has for several other categories of equipment.
-It’s just barely Rogue quality, or not at all.
-These racks are nearly like the Chinese branded “home grade” racks you see on Amazon and eBay, with the difference being that its design and consistency is very good, USA-made, without stupid design flaws that hit you by surprise, and the 11 gauge steel used on Echo racks is a notably good spec.
+These racks are nearly like the Amazon and eBay off-brands of racks, with the difference being that Rogue’s design and consistency is very good, USA-made, without stupid design flaws that hit you by surprise, and the 11 gauge steel used on Echo racks is a notably good spec.

 Bigger tubing in the Monster Lite means a more heavy duty rack overall.
 You get less wobble in all directions and less risk of tipping with the added weight.
 Great things.
 On the downside, you’re paying more, and you’ll be paying more on the back end with more expensive attachments.

 The Monster goes a step beyond the Monster Lite with bigger 1″ hardware.
 Why 1″ hardware?
 Technically that makes it stronger.